tvdboom/ATOM/docs_sources/api/plots/plot_ngrams.md

 </div>

 Plot n-gram frequencies.
-The text for the plot is extracted from the column named `Corpus`.
+The text for the plot is extracted from the column named `corpus`.
 If there is no column with that name, an exception is raised.
 If the documents are not tokenized, the words are separated by spaces.